Astigmatism is a very common eye condition that’s easily corrected with eyeglasses or contact lenses and on some occasions, surgery.

 People with undetected astigmatism often have blurred vision which can be associated with fatigue and eyestrain.
 While these symptoms may not necessarily be the result of astigmatism, you should schedule an eye exam if you are experiencing one or more symptoms.

-Our eye doctor can diagnose astigmatism with a thorough eye exam.
+Our optometrist can diagnose astigmatism with a thorough eye exam.
 Astigmatism may occur in combination with other vision problems such as nearsightedness and farsightedness, or even dry eyes.
-Because astigmatism gets worse over times, visit our eye doctor whenever you notice changes in your vision.
+Because astigmatism gets worse over times, visit our optometrist whenever you notice changes in your vision.